I took the Vegan for a Month Challenge out of curiosity, an interest in health, and a desire to live a more humane and compassionate life.

 I didn't have pre-set expectations because I avoided doing research on the health effects of a vegan diet before embarking on this 31-day journey.
 (I didn't want to create an expectancy effect with loads of research.)
 All I had was the initial observation of my retired Army Colonel/doctor friend about how a vegan diet worked for him.

-My personal outcomes of The Vegan for a Monday Challenge were phenomenal.
+My personal outcomes of the Vegan for a Monday Challenge were phenomenal.
 I no longer suffered achy joints, acid indigestion, or a bloated feeling.
 Overall, I lost 14 pounds, and my clothes fit better.
 I became more aware of ingredients in food (look up rennet, for example) and animals' massive role being exploited within the food industry.
 My experience made me much more appreciative of what I eat, who I buy it from, and where I get it.

-Even though I have experienced energy-draining MS for 15 years, I felt more energetic with fewer migraines.
+Even though I have experienced energy-draining MS for more than 15 years, I felt more energetic with fewer migraines.
 The neuropathy in both feet that has plagued me for about 10 years lifted.
 A week into my vegan challenge, my family noticed a significant change in my balance and coordination.
 I walked more upright without suddenly stooping, "folding over," or reaching out to an object or nearby person to steady myself for support.
 My mother and husband each noticed my new steadiness before I did.

 On the last day of my challenge, I had a yearly MRI scheduled to assess the progress of my MS disease course.
 At one time I had 12 brain lesions, but over the years, they have decreased in size and number.